 What is your cancellation policy?

 I have a 48 hour cancellation policy.
-Cancellations of less than a week will be charged the full fee.
+Cancellations of less than 48 hours will be charged the full fee.

 For more information please explore these links.